-There are many ways that designers can make the most of social networks, but one of the best places to find inspiration has to be Pinterest.
-Having said that, with so many boards to wade through, it's also an easy place to lose hours of your life.
-So to help you find and pin the most interesting stuff, we’ve picked some of the best graphic designers to follow.
+Having said that, with so many boards to wade through, Pinterest is also an easy place to lose hours of your life.
+So to help you find and pin the most interesting images, we’ve picked some of the best graphic designers to follow.
 Enjoy!

-Swedish-based graphic designer and developer Daniel Nelson has amassed nearly 70,000 followers on his Pinterest account.
+Swedish graphic designer and developer Daniel Nelson has amassed over 225,000 followers on Pinterest.
 The founder of hugely popular design blog From Up North collates pins from across the design world, covering graphic design, gig posters, street art and even 80s design.

 Chicago designer and illustrator Rusty Cook uses her Pinterest account to share her passion for branding.
-Her design and print board showcases posters and online design, whilst additional boards are dedicating to exploring the very best in branding and identity, illustration and iconography and web and mobile.
-One to add to your follower list!
+Her design and print board showcases posters and online design, whilst additional boards are dedicated to exploring the very best in branding and identity, illustration and iconography, and web and mobile.
+One to add to your follower list.

 Jeff Andrews is a graphic designer and illustrator based in Oregon, with a passion for logo design, brand identity and illustration.
 His Pinterest boards cover a wide range of design-related topics, from architecture to signage.